True power and control comes from swinging

 powerful core rotation and proper upper torso inclination (tilt) towards the ball.

-This Turn and Shift drill will help you feel the active engagement of your body in the swing.
+This Bump and Turn drill will help you feel the active engagement of your body in the swing.

 Address the ball as you would with a golf club, weight slightly favoring the forward side, arms crossed.